True-Saint/nasaProject/README.md

 Mars Rover: displays images from the Mars rovers (Curiosity,Opportunity, Spirit)

+TechTransfer: "NASA's Technology Transfer Program ensures that innovations developed for exploration and discovery are broadly available to the public. "

 Sync APOD will save APOD data to the database

 Sync Mars Weather will save weather data tp the database